 - Did he complete the purchase?
 If no, then why?

-Its very important to set up the cart abandonment notification on your website.
-To prevent the loss of customer through cart abandonment, the website must nudge and convince the customer by nurturing him with more information.
+It's very important to set up the cart abandonment notification on your website.
+To prevent the loss of customers through cart abandonment, the website must nudge and convince the customer by nurturing him with more information.
 This can be sending reminders, personalized message and offers to the customers, which often can best be sent through Push Notifications because of their high visibility.

 Now check out how you can convert an abandoned cart in e-commerce websites so that your user completes a purchase.